 The explosion and resulting fire aboard the Sultana that occurred on April 27, 1865 remains the largest maritime disaster in U.S. History.
 We should honor the memory of those 1,700 plus lives lost.
-In this final post, I describe the reasons for the explosion.

-The boilers on the Sultana were less than three years old, but they were in horrible condition.
-The iron plates were burnt, one of the boilers had two repairs in two months and they had already been re-tubed once.
+The boilers on the Sultana were less than three years old, but were in horrible condition.
+The iron plates were burnt, one of the boilers had two repairs in two months and had already been re-tubed once.
 Although the inspection 15 days before the explosion indicated they were safe, they were not.

 There were three primary reasons for the condition of the boilers and it was the combination of these that was the root cause of the tragedy.